kinestetika/MetaErg/README.md

                         the programs installed.
 --path_to_signalp       Use with --install_deps to point metaerg to the location of the signalp
-                        installation tarball (currently signalp-6.0g.fast.tar.gz) --path_to_tmhmm         Use with --install_deps to point metaerg to the location of the tmhmm installation tarball (currently tmhmm-2.0c.Linux.tar.gz)
+                        installation tarball (currently signalp-6.0g.fast.tar.gz)

 ```

 ## Using the Docker Image